Undergraduate Course: Computational Astrophysics (PHYS11037)

 - Describe and apply the Smoothed Particle Hydrodynamics method for solving the equations of hydrodynamics

-- Describe the Particle-Mesh method of solving the Poisson equation
+- Describe and apply the Particle-Mesh method of solving the Poisson equation

 |Graduate Attributes and Skills